What are USDA home loans and am I eligible for one?

 - Ability to prove creditworthiness (typically a minimum credit score of 640)

 - The home would be your primary residence

 - You meet income requirements (see below)

 - You’re in good standing with all federal programs

 - You can provide history or proof of on-time payments for bills such as rent or car loans

 - The property is located in an eligible area

 USDA mortgages come with two fees that are specific to the program: an upfront guarantee fee and an annual fee.
-The upfront guarantee fee this fiscal year, which began Oct.
-1, 2020, is 1 percent of the loan amount.
+The upfront guarantee fee this fiscal year is 1 percent of the loan amount.
 This fee can often be rolled into the mortgage instead of paying it out of pocket.
-The annual fee for this fiscal year is 0.35 percent of the loan amount.
+The annual fee is 0.35 percent of the loan amount.
 So, a $100,000 mortgage would have a $1,000 one-time payment and a $350 per year ongoing payment for the life of the loan.